misje/opencti-wazuh-connector/docs/source/connector-compose.rst

 .. note::

-   You cannot run any of the docker-compose examples ase they are without replacing URLs, usernames and passwords.
+   You cannot run any of the docker-compose examples as they are without replacing URLs, usernames and passwords.
 See :ref:`required settings
    <required-settings>`.